Fallow Deer (Dama dama) Farming in Tasmania

 Q. How can farm deer be disposed of?

-To restrict the unlawful release of farm deer into the wild, the new regulations require that farm deer may only be disposed of to another deer farmer or a processor.
+To restrict the unlawful release of farm deer into the wild, the new regulations require that farm deer may only be disposed of to another deer farmer or a meat processor.

 Q. Why is it important that farm deer do not escape?